OpenRefine/openrefine.org/docs/manual/wikibase/configuration.md

 ##### reconciliation_endpoint {#reconciliation_endpoint}

 The default reconciliation service endpoint for entities of this type.
-The endpoint must contain the "${lang}" variable such as "https://wikidata.reconci.link/${lang}/api", since the reconciliation service is expected to work for different languages.
+The endpoint must contain the `${lang}` variable such as `https://wikidata.reconci.link/${lang}/api`, since the reconciliation service is expected to work for different languages.
 For the `item` entity type, you can get such a reconciliation service with [openrefine-wikibase](https://gitlab.com/nfdi4culture/ta1-data-enrichment/openrefine-wikibase).
 For the `mediainfo` entity type, you can use the [commons-recon-service](https://gerrit.wikimedia.org/g/labs/tools/commons-recon-service) which can be configured to run for other Wikibase instances.

 This parameter is optional: you do not need to run a reconciliation for all entity types available in your Wikibase instance.
 However, it is a prerequisite for being able to do edits to those entity types via OpenRefine.